dime-scheduler/sdk-dotnet/README.md

   <a href="https://docs.dimescheduler.com/develop/sdk">📚  <b>Docs</b></a>
 </p>

-This repository contains the .NET SDK for Dime.Scheduler's.
+This repository contains the .NET SDK for Dime.Scheduler.
 The SDK is a gateway to connect _any_ system to Dime.Scheduler through its extensive import pipeline and large collection of web APIs.

 ## Installation